Solar power in Italy: Early developments

 Italy has long sought to develop renewable energy resources due to having few domestic fossil fuel resources.
 Around 1850 wood, charcoal and straw were the main energy sources for many European countries.
 In Italy, hydro energy from the Alps made industrialisation possible at the end of the 19th century.
 In 1914, 74% of the Italian electric power came from hydroelectricity.
-By the early 1990s there were already pioneers of solar energy in Italy.
+By the early 1900s there were already pioneers of solar energy in Italy.
 One was the chemist Giacomo Ciamician.
 In his journal article, ‘The Photochemistry of the Future’ he predicted the use of solar energy.

 During World War I, Italy was not able to prevent an energy crisis revealing the dependence on imported fuels, mainly coal.
 After the crisis, hydro-power installations increased to ensure energy independence.
 This interest in locally available energy sources was in line with the economic self-sufficiency policies of the fascist regime.
 With the promotion of these policies, research into renewable energy use increased.
 As a result, more than 90% of total electricity production was renewable energy by the start of World War II.

 After World War II there was a change in policies.
 Energy demand was rapidly growing, and new policies aimed at supplying energy through imported fossil fuels and the development of nuclear energy.
 Due to these changes, dependence on imported fuels grew to more than 80% in 2005.

-With the oil shock in 1973, it was not any longer just pioneers, like Giorgio Nebbia and Giovanni Francia, showing interest in solar energy.
+With the oil shock in 1973, pioneers, like Giorgio Nebbia and Giovanni Francia, were no longer the only ones showing interest in solar energy.
 Oil shortages led to an increase in events and programs addressing solar energy.
 The Energy Finalized Project Number 1 (PFE1) in 1972 and PFE2 in 1982 were started with the aim of promoting an energy saving culture in Italy, including energy efficiency and solar energy.
 Furthermore, some promising developments and Congresses in solar energy took place, but with falling oil prices in the 1980s these programs were soon forgotten.
-These developments included the Italian Section of ISES national Congress in Naples in 1977 and "The first Congress and Exhibition on Solar Energy" in Genoa in 1978.
+These developments included the Italian Section of ISES national Congress in Naples in 1977 and the first Congress and Exhibition on Solar Energy in Genoa in 1978.
 In Genoa an Italian first in solar energy was underlined, as in 1963, Giovanni Francia built the first solar plant able to produce steam at temperatures above 550 °C. This solar plant was based on the central receiver and mirror field concept.

-After the falling oil prices in the 1980s and the declining interest in solar power, in the late 1990s the interest in solar energy increased again, mainly because of the concerns on climate change.
+After the falling oil prices in the 1980s and the declining interest in solar power, in the late 1990s the interest in solar energy increased again, mainly because of concerns about climate change.